-Auditory Mismatch Negativity (MMN) is an event related potential that is elicited by irregularities in a constant auditory stream, e.g. during an oddball paradigm, where repetitive standard sounds are interspersed with infrequent deviants.
+Auditory Mismatch Negativity (MMN) is an event related potential that is elicited by unexpected irregularities in a constant auditory stream, e.g. during an oddball paradigm, where repetitive standard sounds are interspersed with infrequent randomly presented deviants.

-Reductions in MMN-responses are well established in schizophrenia.
-However, evidence for MMN impairments in Clinically High Risk for Psychosis (CHR-P) and First Episode Psychosis (FEP) patients groups is less well-established.
+Reductions in MMN-responses are well established in chronic schizophrenia.
+However, evidence for MMN impairments in Clinical High Risk for Psychosis (CHR-P) and First Episode Psychosis (FEP) patients groups is less consistent.

-In this project, we examined magnetoencephalographically (MEG) recorded responses to duration deviants to establish whether MMN responses are impaired during early stage psychosis.
+In this work, we examined recorded neuromagnetic responses to duration deviants to establish whether MMN responses are impaired during early stage psychosis.

 Here is my poster summarising this work

 We investigated frequency deviant Mismatch Negativity (f-MMN) responses in the auditory cortex of Early Schizophrenia (ESZ) patients and matched healthy controls using high-field 7T fMRI.
 We aimed to assess differences in cortical laminar-specific microcircuits active during f-MMN.
 We also manipulated participant’s attention either towards (irrelevant auditory feature) or away (concurrent visual stimulation) from the auditory stimulation.